eclipse-hono/hono/site/documentation/content/api/telemetry/index.md

 ### Receive Telemetry Data

-Hono delivers messages containing telemetry data reported by a particular device in the same order that they have been received in (using the *Upload Telemetry Data* operation defined above).
+Hono delivers messages containing telemetry data reported by a particular device in the same order that they have been received in (using the [Forward Telemetry Data]({{< relref "#forward-telemetry-data" >}}) operation).
 Hono MAY drop telemetry messages that it cannot deliver to any consumers.
 Reasons for this include that there are no consumers connected to Hono or the existing consumers are not able to process the messages from Hono fast enough.

 Hono supports multiple non-competing *Business Application* consumers of telemetry data for a given tenant.
 Hono allows each *Business Application* to have multiple competing consumers for telemetry data for a given tenant to share the load of processing the messages.